What is Brand Visibility, and Why is it Important?

-Brand visibility is the extent to which consumers can recognise or remember a particular brand when other conditions are similar.
+Brand visibility is how consumers can recognise or remember a particular brand when other conditions are similar.

-Brand visibility is one of the two dimensions from brand perception, an associative memory model.
+Brand visibility is one of the two dimensions of brand perception, an associative memory model.

 The dimension of brand visibility is measured on a horizontal axis, where a higher value indicates more widespread recognition and awareness.

 The lower value indicates a lower level of consumer acceptance.